 According to First Amendment scholars such as C. Edwin Baker, should the ownership of the news services fall into the hands of a very small number of persons, freedom of speech and press might well be threatened.
 Thus, when the media become a big business, the issue is how to apply antitrust laws to promote both economic competition and a diversity of opinion in American society.

-Supreme Court cites 'marketplace of ideas' in media cases
+Supreme Court cited 'marketplace of ideas' in media antitrust case

 Under this provision, cable operators with more than 300 subscribers and 12 channels had to set aside up to one-third of their channels for local commercial broadcast stations.
 In affirming the must-carry provisions, the Supreme Court ruled that these provisions furthered important government interests in promoting a diversity of opinions and ideas.
 Conversely, like the dissenters in Associated Press, the minority in Turner Broadcasting worried about the effects that government intervention into the media would have on the free flow of ideas.
 Both the Associated Press and Turner Broadcasting cases, then, raise important questions about what impact government regulation — more specifically, antitrust laws — can have on the media and the First Amendment.